|Nutrition Facts (per serving)|

-This recipe goes by several different names, including "both sides browned" and "twice-browned" noodles.
-In all cases, the noodles are first boiled, then cooked to golden on one side, then turned over and browned on the other side.
+This recipe goes by several different names, including "both sides browned" and "twice browned" noodles.
+In all cases, the boiled noodles are cooked to golden on one side, then turned over and cooked on the other side.
 If desired, the noodles can be placed in a cake pan before frying so that it forms a more attractive shape, but this isn't necessary.
 After frying, the noodles should be crispy on the outside, but still tender on the inside.